01242 32 31 31

 Run off cover will therefore cover you for this period.
 You should ask your insurance provider if this is included as a standard part of your policy, or whether you will need to add it as an optional extra.

-You should now have all the necessary information you need to help you choose the right policy and level of cover for your professional indemnity insurance.
-Use Utility Saving Expert’s online comparison tool to help you find cheap professional indemnity insurance.
+You should now have all the necessary information you need to help you choose the right policy and level of cover for professional indemnity insurance.
+Use Utility Saving Expert’s online comparison tool to get a no obligation quote within minutes.

 Combining professional indemnity insurance with other products, such as public liability insurance or employer’s liability insurance, may also reduce your premium, as well as make your policies easier to manage.